alibinkhalid/alteryx_computer_vision/README.md

 ![Tool Configuration](https://github.com/alibinkhalid/alteryx_computer_vision/blob/61a91d1b443ec7770a13288e7fadaf8cb45ff948/tool%20configuration.png)

+# epoch
+An epoch is a single pass (forward and backward) of all data in a training set through a neural network.
+Epochs are related to iterations, but not the same.
+An iteration is a single pass of all data in a batch of a training set.
+Increasing the number of epochs allows the model to learn from the training set for a longer time.
+But doing that also increases the computational expense.
+You can increase the number of epochs to help reduce error in the model.
+But at some point, the amount of error reduction might not be worth the added computational expense.
+Also, increasing the number of epochs too much can cause problems of overfitting, while not using enough epochs can cause problems of underfitting.

 ## Choosing a Model
 Select from pre-trained models like InceptionV3, VGG16, InceptionResNetV2, or Resnet50V2, each with distinct trade-offs in accuracy and performance.

+Pre-trained models are models that contain feature-extraction methods with parameters that are already defined.
+Models with more parameters tend to be more accurate, but slower and computationally expensive.
+The opposite is true for models with fewer parameters; they tend to be less accurate, but faster and computationally cheap.

+Here are simplified explanations of the pre-trained models included in the tool.
+Keep in mind that the performance of these models drastically depends on your data, so the summaries won't always be true.
+**VGG16** tends to be the most accurate, slowest, and most computationally expensive.
+Minimum image size: 32 × 32 pixels.
+**InceptionResNetV2** tends to balance accuracy, speed, and computational expense, with some bias toward accuracy.
+Minimum image size: 75 × 75 pixels.
+**Resnet50V2** tends to balance of accuracy, speed, and computational expense, with some bias toward speed and less computational expense.
+Minimum image size: 32 × 32 pixels.
+**InceptionV3** tends to be the least accurate (but still quite accurate), fastest, and least computationally expensive.
+Minimum image size: 75 × 75 pixels.

+Each of those models was trained on a dataset that contained over 14 million images with more than 20,000 labels.

+Choosing a pre-trained model allows you to skip training an entire neural network using your own images.
+When you choose to use a pre-trained model, you're effectively assuming that your input parameters match what the pre-trained model expects, so you don't need to rebuild a model that does about the same thing as the pre-trained one (and might even perform worse).
+Because many of the features from images tend to be the same as the ones the models have used during training, often you can safely assume that a pre-trained model will work with your input.

+Use a pre-trained model when you have images with features that match what the pre-trained model expects and want to avoid training your own model.

 ## Model Training and Prediction
 Execute the workflow and observe the training progress.
 Typically, accuracy improves and loss decreases over time.
 Save the trained model in a .yxdb file for future use.